Davidster/davidhuculak-dot-com/README.md

 # My Website

-Perhaps this repo will hold the contents of my own personal website!
+This repo holds the source for my own personal website!

+You can view the page here: http://138.197.6.26:8080/mywebsite/